IDAES/idaes-pse/docs/explanations/components/property_package/general/pe/smooth_flash.rst

     :depth: 2

 .. note::
-  For property packages using cubic Equations of State, there is an alternative :ref:`CubicComplementarityVLE <explanations/components/property_package/general/pe/smooth_vle2:Cubic Smooth Vapor-Liquid Equilibrium Formulation (SmoothVLE2)>` class that may give better performance.
+  For property packages using cubic Equations of State, there is an alternative :ref:`CubicComplementarityVLE <explanations/components/property_package/general/pe/smooth_vle2:Cubic Smooth Vapor-Liquid Equilibrium Formulation (CubicComplementarityVLE)>` class that may give better performance.

 Source
 ------